jesusjavierdediego/assignments/README.md

 ## 5-Common Rules
 Some essential things are expected by default.
 Git, Git workflows, quality, automated testing (TDD and BDD), knowledge about networks, infrastructure, computing, network protocols, SDLC, ALM, etc are common terms in the software engineering world.
 Please review your assignments accordingly to this common language by considering these aspects in your introduction.

-## 5-The Assignment Session.
+## 6-Ready for the Assignment Session?
 You're the star!
 We'll meet and you'll start with a short presentation (around 15 minutes) explaining the requirements your wrote, your plan for the project, your approach to the problem, your quality criteria and tools and so on.
 It would be ideal if you show how your project actually works.
 Be brief and prepare the introduction to your assignment previously.
 You can expect some questions about specific details in code, organization, technical decisions, architecture or the followed approach.

 After your presentation we'll have a brief discussion about your work and we'll ask some questions from your code.
 It's simple!